 Read on to uncover any uncertainty in relation to making assessments of children’s learning with technology.

 Let us first understand 'what is observation in early childhood education'.
 As an early childhood teacher, you are an interested observer and collaborate with young children in their play.
 During this time, you monitor individual children in their interests with technology.
 The EYLF learning outcomes can be recognised through monitoring and then documented.

 Your observations in early childhood that relate to technology are about determining children’s ICT capability which they will demonstrate as they interact with their peers, their environment, and the adults in the setting.

 Observing children in your care will help you to better understand their strengths and weaknesses in technology use and understanding.

 How to do observation in early childhood education?

-When applying formative assessment strategies in early childhood education and care to assess a child’s ICT capability, the following principles can be applied as with in primary education.
+When applying formative assessment strategies in early childhood education and care to assess a child’s ICT capability, the following methods of observation in early childhood education can be applied.

 - Observing how the child goes about tackling a piece of work;